 A. MINIMUM REQUIRED OFFICIALS

-The minimum number of officials needed to conduct a sanctioned swim meet is five which must include: one referee, one starter, two stroke and turn judges, and an administrative official.
+The minimum number of certified officials needed to conduct a sanctioned swim meet is five which must include: one referee, one starter, two stroke and turn judges, and an administrative official.

 B. CERTIFICATION REQUIRED

 All officials must be currently certified in the position in which they are working at a